biojava/biojava.github.io/wiki/BioJava:PhyloSOC07_doc.md

 ------------------------------------------------------------------------

-Implementing Parsimony was a very big hurdle that I bumped into during the project.
-Because of its exponentially growing complexity, implementing, it has been decided to modify the plan.
-Instead of implementing the whole algorithm, it has been decided to build a wrapper class which connects BioJava to the external program, PHYLIP, which already provides parsimony methods.
-For that, ExternalProcess class was used. (org.biojava.utils.process.ExternalProcess) However, unfortunately, it couldn't been completed within a GSoC project periods and remained as a further work to be done.
-The current status of Parsimony wrapper class is at the executing dnapars program in Phylip package.
-It is needed to be work for extracting the output results from Phylip and interpreting them.
+Implementing Parsimony was a very big hurdle that I bumped into.
+Because of its exponentially growing complexity, it has been decided to change the plan from the direct implemention to the indirect one.
+In other words, instead of implementing the actual algorithm, it has been decided to build a wrapper class which connects BioJava to the external program, PHYLIP, that already provides parsimony method.
+For that, ExternalProcess class in BioJava was used. org.biojava.utils.process.ExternalProcess)

+However, this method hasn't been completed yet and is currently being worked on .
+Up until now, it runs with external process, especilly dnapars program in Phylip package, and the extracting output & interpreting them are the further steps to be worked on.